-The prevalence of HH clusters indicates that forest loss was notably widespread during the periods 2001-2018 and 2012-2018 in Los Haitises, Sierra de Bahoruco, Samaná Peninsula, and the Eastern Region (Figs. 4-A and 4-B).
-Furthermore, the analysis of the 2012-2018 period exclusively shows that HH clusters were almost absent in the northwestern and southern margins of Cordillera Central, and in western Cordillera Septentrional as well (Fig. 4-B).
-Finally, LL clusters of forest loss represented areas of intensive farming and/or where forest cover was absent in 2000.
+was notably widespread during the periods period 2001-2018 and 2012-2018 in Los Haitises, Sierra de Bahoruco, Samaná Peninsula, and the Eastern Region (Figs. 3-A and 3-B).
+Furthermore, the analysis of the 2012-2018 period exclusively shows that HH clusters were almost absent in the northwestern and southern margins of Cordillera Central, and in western Cordillera Septentrional as well (Fig. 3-B3-A).
+Finally, LL clusters of forest loss represented areas of